Superior-Chaos/Grand-Chaos/README.md

-- 👋 Hi, I’m @Grand-Chaos
+ Hi, I’m @Superior-Chaos
-- 👀 I’m interested in developing
+ I’m a certifited blockchain devloper
-- 🌱 I’m currently learning coding
+I’m currently mastering full stack programming
-- 💞️ I’m looking to collaborate on many diffent projects
-- 📫 You can reach me bu email at chaos5.0@outlook.com
+You can reach me by email at pheltonkpetit@gmail.com

 <!---
 Grand-Chaos/Grand-Chaos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.